NetDocuments and iManage + Microsoft 365 Copilot Integration: A Deployment Guide for Canadian Law Firms (2026)

 After indexing, Copilot can summarize a matter folder, draft a clause from precedent, or answer “what is the latest version of the Smith v Jones disclosure brief” without leaving Word or Outlook.

 Canadian firms ask about this stack for three reasons.
 Senior litigators want Copilot answering the “find me the precedent” questions an associate would answer.
 Firms losing lateral hires to AI-equipped competitors raise it at the partner retreat.
-And regulator pressure has shifted: the Federation of Law Societies of Canada (FLSC) and the Law Society of Ontario both published 2024 generative-AI guidance that pushes firms to deploy under governance rather than ignore the question.
+Regulator pressure has also shifted.

 Canadian data residency: where each component stores indices and embeddings